codophilic/LearnSpringBoot/SpringBoot Security - III.md

 <video controls src="20240907-1906-49.9584738.mp4" title="Title"></video>

 - In the very first step, the client application, it has to generate the **code_verifier** and the **code_challenge** using SHA256 algorithm and base64 encoding.
-- Now my client application generatedboth code_verifier and code_challenge and it is going to store these details somewhere inside the request.
+- Now the client application generated both code_verifier and code_challenge and it is going to store these details somewhere inside the request.

 <video controls src="20240907-1908-38.2811828.mp4" title="Title"></video>